A topic from the subject of Analytical Chemistry in Chemistry.

 Procedure

-1. Prepare solutions of the analyte with known concentrations.
+1. Prepare a series of solutions of the analyte with accurately known concentrations using appropriate volumetric glassware.
+Record the concentrations.

-2. Fill a cuvette with deionized water and place it in the spectrophotometer as the blank.
+2. Fill a cuvette with deionized water and place it in the spectrophotometer to blank the instrument.

-4. Set the spectrophotometer to the appropriate wavelength.
+4. Set the spectrophotometer to the appropriate wavelength (λmax of the analyte should be determined beforehand, if possible).

 6. Repeat steps 3-5 for each solution of the analyte.

-7. Plot a graph of the absorbance versus the concentration of the analyte.
+7. Plot a graph of the absorbance (y-axis) versus the concentration (x-axis) of the analyte.
+This should yield a straight line if Beer's Law is obeyed.

 • Measure the absorbance of each solution at the same wavelength.